 You may well have noticed an abundance of articles in the mainstream media about personal commercial arrangements known as a sugar-daddy relationship.
-Indeed some media outlets such as news.com.au seem to run stories on this subject, or at least similar themes, every couple of weeks … see recent examples here and here and here and here, here and here.
+Indeed some media outlets such as news.com.au run stories on this subject, or similar themes, every couple of weeks … see recent examples here and here and here and here, here and here.
 Oh, and this one’s a classic (13 April 2021).

 Today however I was prompted to create a post solely on this topic after reading a feminist journalist’s interpretation of the sugar-daddy phenomenon:

 Kasey Edwards doesn’t think that sugar-daddy arrangements are a bad idea because they are, you know, wrong.
 It’s not because they involve women debasing themselves via voluntarily entering into a parasite/host relationship.
 And it’s not because these women aren’t walking out into the world standing on their own two, empowered, feet.